-world," he said.
-Yet his ties to Jamaica, rekindled during a fall 2011 trip to visit relatives, are obvious in his work.
-Noting that "my parents are from the working class," he often paints and sculpts the tarmac workers who labor at Jamaica's air- Port.
-"I realized they're an essential part of the tourism industry."
-Smith said, standing before a large canvas in his studio, "You see them in a group conversing, but you don't know what they're talking them."
-In contrast to his other paintings of Jamaicans, whom he portrays as "comfortable" and "laid back," the tarmac figures are painted in poses "They have jobs," Smith said.
-"Not everyone in Jamaica is employed.
-I look at them as an essenployed.
-I look at them as an essential part of the infrastructure for the airports.
+In contrast to his other paintings of Jamaicans, whom he portrays as "comfortable" and "laid back," the tarmac figures are painted in poses ployed.
+I look at them as an essen-tial part of the infrastructure for the airports.
 The tourist economy depends on them."
-The tarmac paintings, like Smith's other works, are based on photographs, which he manipulates and simplifies, often adding flat colored backgrounds that heighten the contrast with the workers' dark skin.
-Another painting in progress Another painting in progress portrays a trash collector.
+The tarmac paintings, like Smith's other works, are based on photographs, which he manipu-lates and simplifies, often adding flat colored backgrounds that heighten the contrast with the workers' dark skin.
+Another painting in progress entire figures.
+Smith edits to emphasize what he considers to be important.

+"They have jobs," Smith said, "Not everyone in Jamaica is em-ployed.
+I look at them as an essenne considers to be important.
+"Icilda" (2011) is a portrait of his grandmother, one of many based on family photos dating to the 1970s, '80s and '90s.
+"I took the nose out and made the glasses glit-terv" he sid tery," he said.

+Another painting in progress portrays a trash collector.
 Smith encountered him cleaning the streets at 7 a.m. with a shovel and rake.
 "I took out the background," he said.
-Sometimes he paints out entire figures.
-Smith edits to emphasize what he considers to be important.
+Sometimes he paints out nose out and made the grasses git-tery," he said.

-ne considers to be important.

-"Icilda" (2011) is a portrait of his grandmother, one of many based on family photos dating to the 1970s, '80s and '90s.
-"I took the nose out and made the glasses glitters," he said tery," he said. nose out and made the glasses gittery," he said.

 It was the smile that lights up her face that he wanted to emphasize.
 Family and family history are never far from Smith's thoughts.
 "My first two sketchbooks came from my mother," he said.
 "I drew on every page."
 "My grandfather on my mother's side was from Cuba.
-I never met him; he passed away two years before I was born.
-His parents worked in sugarcane fields in Cuba.
-My grandfather and his sister were brought to Jamaica as servants and ran away." vants and ran away."
-Smith's mother now lives in England; his father is in Miami.
-Smith has many aunts, uncles and cousins in Jamaica. has many aunts, uncles and cousins in Jamaica.
+I never met him, he passed away two years be-fore I was born.
+His parents worked in sugarcane fields in Cu-ba.
+My grandfather and his sister were brought to Jamaica as ser-vants and ran away."

+Smith's mother now lives in Eng-land; his father is in Miami.
+Smith's has many aunts, uncles and cou-sins in Jamaica.

-This summer, he is headed to Ghent, NY, for an Art Omi International Artists Residency through the Charlotte Street Foundation.
-Smith's last residency, a spring 2012 sojourn at Colorado's Anderson Ranch, proved fruitful.
-It was a ceramics residency, and he produced a series of pedestal-scale ceramic figures of the tarmac workers portrayed in his paintings.
-While he was in Colorado, he also developed his particular technique of picotage, using a ceramics tool to tear up the top layer of scanned photographic images, giving them a glimmering, confettilike aspect.
+has many aunts, uncles and cou-sins in Jamaica.
+This summer, he is headed to Ghent, NX, for an Art Omi Inter-national Artists Residency through the Charlotte Street Foundation.
+Smith's last residency, a spring 2012 sojourn at Colorado's Ander-son Ranch, proved fruitful.
+It was a ceramics residency, and he pro-duced a series of pedestal-scale ce-ramic figures of the tarmac work-ers portrayed in his paintings.
+While he was in Colorado, he al-so developed his particular tech-nique of picotage, using a ceramics tool to tear up the top layer of scanned photographic images, giv-ing them a glimmering, confetti-like aspect.

-As seen in "Funeral #1" (2013), Smith's picotage alterations endow his figures with a magical otherworldly presence and imbue their common activities with an aura of ritual.
-"I started thinking of tattoos and scarification," he said, "which is a scartication," he said, "which is a big part of coming of age."
+As seen in "Funeral #I" (2013), Smith's picotage alterations endow his figures with a magical otherworldly presence and imbue their common activities with an aura of ritual.

+"I started thinking of tattoos and scarification," he said, "which is a scartification," he said, "which is a big part of coming of age."
 The wood-handled potter's nee-dle used in ceramics to score and trim clay "looks like a prison tool," he said.
 Smith also acknowledges a certain sinister dimension that results from the masks and face-hid-ing balaclavas he creates with the picotage technique.
 But his alterations also endow his figures with a magical other-worldly presence and imbue their common activities with an aura of ritual.
-Tourist In "Non Tourist Location" (2012), easually clad locals sit side by side on a curb, their skin and faces shimmering as if encrusted with diamonds from Smith's appli-cation of picotage.
-He gives the same treatment to funeralgoers, anonymous men and women, gen- Jamaican culture and history are recurrent touchstones of Smith's picotage works.
+Location'